 - 1. Fees collected may be used to supplant local funds contributing to the grant, and - 2.
-Fees collected in one fiscal year may be rolled-over from year-to-year (and must be rolled over if not expended).
+Unspent or unexpended fees collected in one fiscal year must be rolled over from year to year into the CCCA/PSA budget and be used solely for the CCCA/PSA agency operations.

 Indirect Costs: Indirect costs are defined as fees charged against the grant for the local government's administration of the funds.
 Included in this are any administrative personnel and operational costs incurred by the locality that cannot be attributed directly to a given project.
-If the locality determines that charging indirect costs against the grant program is necessary and the CCJB supports such a cost, the following conditions apply:
+If the locality determines that charging indirect costs against the grant program is necessary the following conditions apply:

-- 1. Indirect costs cannot exceed 1% of the total grant award. - 2.
+- 1. Indirect costs cannot exceed 1% of the total state funded grant award. - 2.
 Charging the grant for indirect costs cannot violate non-supplanting requirements. - 3.
 Charging the grant for indirect costs will reduce the total amount available for defendant and probationer supervision, treatment, personnel, and other agency operating expenses.